 We have explored the problem of crosscutting concerns in functional programming.
-We have analyzed and discussed the capabilities of mechanisms of functional languages for separating, modularizing, and composing crosscutting concerns.
-We have proposed an approach based on physical and virtual feature decomposition and have extended two corresponding tools.
-In two case studies, we have explored the incidence and characteristics of crosscutting as well as the performance of our tools in separating crosscutting concerns.
+We have analyzed and discussed the capabilities of mechanisms of functional languages for separating and modularizing crosscutting concerns.
+Based on the limitations we identified - that mainly are rooted in the hierarchical and block decomposition scheme - we have proposed an approach based on physical and virtual feature decomposition and have extended two corresponding tools.
+In two case studies, we have explored the existence and characteristics of crosscutting as well as the performance of our tools in separating crosscutting concerns.
 We found that crosscutting occurs in functional programs and that physical and virtual decompositions are able to alleviate the problem of code scattering and tangling, however, with different mutual strengths and weaknesses.